1991–92 NHL season: Expansion

 This was the first season for the San Jose Sharks, the first expansion team in the NHL since 1979.
-The birth of the Sharks returned NHL hockey to the San Francisco Bay Area after the California Golden Seals had relocated to Cleveland, Ohio in 1976.
+The birth of the Sharks returned NHL hockey to the San Francisco Bay Area after the California Golden Seals had relocated to Cleveland, Ohio in 1976 to become the Cleveland Barons.
+The Sharks were the result of a compromise between the league and George and Gordon Gund, the owners of the Minnesota North Stars.
+The two brothers had previously owned the Seals/Barons before the team merged with the North Stars.
+In 1990, as a result of slipping attendance, the Gunds petitioned the NHL for permission to relocate the North Stars to the San Francisco Bay Area.
+Instead, the league granted the brothers a new expansion team, and the Gunds sold the North Stars.